 It is generally known today that President Azaña was informed of the intentions of the generals; but the cabinet did not move a finger to avert the danger that threatened.
 Just as the thoroughly criminal indecision of the republican government had in 1932 been responsible for Sanjurjo's military revolt, so this time, also, the so-called Popular Front government permitted the militaristic brigands to weave traitorous plans in peace, without taking a single step to oppose them.
-When the first news of the uprising in Morocco reached Spain, the government was actually just on the point of turning over the war ministry to General Mola.
-But it was then too late; Mola was already leading his troops on Madrid to administer the coup de grâce to the republic.
+When the first news of the uprising in Morocco from the very beginning that the whole of organized labor was on the side of the C.N.T., just as in July, 1936.
+So strong was the general resistance in the Barcelona suburbs that the police there, as a whole, remained neutral; likewise the Republican, and even the Communist, militia, as, for instance, the soldiers in the Communist barracks in Sarria.
+In many sections they went straight over to the people, as in Sans and San Gervasio the Guardia de Asalto likewise did.
+In Sans the workers took four hundred of the Guardia Civil prisoners and held them in the C.N.T. headquarters.
+It is characteristic that these and all the other prisoners taken by the workers were promptly released when the fighting was over, while such known members of the C.N.T. as fell into the hands of the other side were murdered in cowardly fashion.